 And when he was arrested and due process was established, then I terminated him.

-You know, one worked at a McDonald's, another worked at uh some used car place uh selling cars, so there's no evidence they had anything involving IT in terms of their background and experience.
+So there's no evidence they had anything involving IT in terms of their background and experience.

-He had access to congressional secrets, including top secret and and classified information that we believe was probably sold overseas to somebody.
+He had access to congressional secrets, including top secret and classified information that we believe was probably sold overseas to somebody.

-The only person in the news media that is brave enough and tough enough and diligent enough to stay on the story is from the Daily Caller, Luke Rosiak, has another piece on the Awan case, and sad that it's not getting as much attention.
+The only person in the news media that is brave enough and tough enough and diligent enough to stay on the story is from the Daily Caller.

-Well, Imran was literally racing to vacate his house that he was renting in February of 2017, is running it to a former Marine and angrily told his new tenant that he was homeless and refused any certified mail in Imran's home.
+He's running it to a former Marine and angrily told his new tenant that he was homeless and refused any certified mail in Imran's home.

-Anyway, what's going on, Luke Rosiak?
+Anyway, what's going on, Luke Roziak?

 We need an update.